gageracer/edithor/example/uiresult.md

 "What happens if I don't make it?" my grandmother asked.
 Dr. Vance didn't answer.
 He didn't have to.
 She'd be frozen in that moment.
 Forever.
 Conscious but unable to move.
 Unable to die.
 Trapped.
 She entered the pocket at 2:34 AM.
 The diary described it in detail—written later from memory, since she obviously couldn't write while inside.

-**Segment 19:** (485 characters)
+**Segment 19:** (469 characters)

 "Crossing the boundary felt like pushing through honey.
 Then everything stopped.
 Not just slowed—stopped.
 Completely.
 I could see people from our team frozen mid-gesture.
 A bird hung in the air mid-flight.
 A leaf suspended between tree and ground.
 It was beautiful and horrifying.
 I moved through it all, the only thing in motion.
 Heading toward the machine at the center.
 Every step felt heavier.
 Like the stopped time was pressing on me.
-Trying to make me stop too."
+Trying to make me stop too.".

-She reached the

-**Segment 20:** (24 characters)
+**Segment 20:** (479 characters)

-machine at minute eight.
+She reached the machine at minute eight.

-**Segment 21:** (469 characters)

 It was worse up close.
 "The machine was vibrating," she wrote.
 "Not visibly, but I could feel it.
 A frequency that made my bones ache.
 It was warm.
 Hot, even.
 Shouldn't have been.
 No fuel, no internal combustion.
 But it was generating heat from nothing.
 From time itself, I thought.
 Burning time as fuel."
 She found the manual shutdown—a lever Dr. Vance had shown her.
 She pulled it.
 Nothing happened.
 She pulled harder.
 It wouldn't move.

+**Segment 21:** (490 characters)

 The machine had locked itself.

-**Segment 22:** (459 characters)

 She had seven minutes left on her temporal anchor.
 And no way to shut down the machine.
 She was trapped inside stopped time with a device consuming reality itself.
 She tried everything.
 Different levers, different switches.
 Kicking the machine, hitting it, screaming at it.
 Nothing worked.
 The temporal anchor was at five minutes.
 She could feel it weakening.
 The pressure of stopped time getting stronger.
 Her movements getting harder.
 Soon she'd freeze too.

-**Segment 23:** (447 characters)
+**Segment 22:** (447 characters)

 Become another statue in this garden of frozen moments.
 She sat down next to the machine, exhausted.
 "I thought about my mother," she wrote.
 "About how she'd never know what happened to me.
 How I'd just disappear into a night that never ended.
 I cried.
 And my tears froze in mid-air.
 Hung there like crystals.
 I watched them hang and thought: this is how I end.
-Twenty-one years old, frozen forever."
+Twenty-one years old, frozen forever.".
 Then she noticed something.
 Her frozen tears.

-**Segment 24:** (409 characters)
+**Segment 23:** (409 characters)

 They were caught at the edge of the machine's field.
 Right at the boundary between working machine and stopped time.
 And they were vibrating.
 The same frequency as the machine.
 She reached out, touched one.
 It shattered.
 And where it broke, the frozen time flickered.
 Just for a moment.
 Just a tiny spot.
 But it flickered.
 She understood.
 The machine was creating the pocket by imposing its frequency on time.

-**Segment 25:** (483 characters)
+**Segment 24:** (483 characters)

 But if you disrupted that frequency at the right spot, you could create a cascade.
 Collapse the pocket.
 She had an idea.
 A terrible, dangerous idea.
 But three minutes left her no choice.
 "I took off the temporal anchor," she wrote.
 "The only thing keeping me from freezing.
 Set it against the machine with a thirty-second delay."
 Once triggered, the anchor would reverse its function—instead of maintaining normal time, it would inject chaos into the machine's frequency.
 Disrupt it.

-**Segment 26:** (346 characters)
+**Segment 25:** (346 characters)

 Hopefully collapse the pocket.
 Hopefully shut down the machine.
 Or it would do nothing and she'd freeze when the anchor activated.
 Either way, she'd stop.
 But maybe everyone else would start again.
 Maybe the city would be saved.
 She set the timer.
 Thirty seconds.
 Started running.
 Made it twelve feet before time caught her.
 "I froze," she wrote.

-**Segment 27:** (488 characters)
+**Segment 26:** (488 characters)

 "Completely.
 Couldn't move, couldn't breathe, couldn't even blink.
 But I was conscious.
 Aware.
 I could see the park around me, everyone frozen, everything stopped.
 I could think.
 That was the horror Dr. Vance never mentioned.
 You don't go unconscious when you freeze.
 You're awake.
 Forever.
 An eternity compressed into a moment that never ends."
 She was trapped like that for subjective years.
 Decades, maybe.
 Time had no meaning when it wasn't passing.
 She existed in an eternal instant.

-**Segment 28:** (487 characters)
+**Segment 27:** (487 characters)

 Aware.
 Thinking.
 Unable to scream.
 "I went mad," she wrote.
 "Lost my mind completely.
 Then found it again.
 Then lost it again.
-Over and over."
+Over and over.".
 Then the anchor activated.
 "The machine screamed," she wrote.
 "Not sound—couldn't be, time was stopped—but I felt it.
 A vibration that shattered everything.
 The pocket collapsed.
 Not gradually.
 Instantly.
 All that frozen time released at once.
 I fell forward, catching myself, suddenly moving again.
 Gasping.
 Crying.
 Alive."
 She looked around.

-**Segment 29:** (379 characters)
+**Segment 28:** (379 characters)

 The machine was smoking, broken.
 The park was normal.
 The team was running toward her.
 For them, she'd been gone thirty seconds.
 For her, she'd lived years in those thirty seconds.
 She collapsed.
 They caught her.
 "Is it over?" she asked.
 Dr. Vance examined the machine.
 Nodded.
-"It's over."
+"It's over.".
 But it wasn't over.
 The diary entries from the following weeks described the aftermath.

-**Segment 30:** (335 characters)
+**Segment 29:** (335 characters)

 "Dr. Vance ordered us to dismantle everything.
 Destroy all records.
 The project was too dangerous, he said.
 Too unpredictable.
 We'd almost destroyed the city.
 Almost created a permanent dead zone in reality."
 They broke down the machine.
 Buried the components.
 Scattered them.
 "But he couldn't bury the location," my grandmother wrote.

-**Segment 31:** (351 characters)
+**Segment 30:** (351 characters)

 "The spot where the machine stood.
 Where the pocket was.
 That ground was changed.
 Warped.
 Time doesn't flow correctly there anymore.
 We measured it.
 Clocks run inconsistently.
 Sometimes fast, sometimes slow.
 Never quite right.
-The park remembers what we did."
+The park remembers what we did.".
 They built the fountain over the spot.
 Hoping water and stone would somehow neutralize it.

-**Segment 32:** (423 characters)
+**Segment 31:** (423 characters)

 "Dr. Vance said water is timeless—always flowing, always changing, never the same.
 Maybe it would help."
 The fountain was completed in 1953.
 My grandmother attended the dedication.
 Watched families play around it, children throwing pennies, lovers sitting on the benches nearby.
 All of them unaware they were playing in a thin spot.
 A place where time had been broken and badly repaired.
 "I wanted to warn them," she wrote.

-**Segment 33:** (312 characters)
+**Segment 32:** (312 characters)

 "But what would I say?
 Don't sit too long?
 Don't fall asleep on that bench?
-You might slip through into stopped time and never come back?"
+You might slip through into stopped time and never come back?".
 The team was sworn to secrecy.
 National security, they were told.
 Sign the papers, take the money, never speak of it.
 Most complied.
 But the diary mentioned one who didn't.

-**Segment 34:** (465 characters)
+**Segment 33:** (465 characters)

 "Dr. Sarah Chen—she was our physicist, helped build the machine—refused to sign.
 Said the public deserved to know.
 Said we'd created a hazard we couldn't contain."
 Dr. Chen disappeared three weeks later.
 "Officially, she relocated for another project," my grandmother wrote.
 "Unofficially, we all knew.
 She was silenced.
 However they do that.
 And we learned our lesson.
 We signed.
 We stayed silent.
 We let Bennett Park hide its secret."
 Until now.
 Until this diary.

-**Segment 35:** (218 characters)
+**Segment 34:** (218 characters)

 Over the decades, my grandmother kept track.
 Monitored news about Bennett Park.
 Looking for signs that the thin spot was growing.
 That the damage was spreading.
 "Strange things happen there," she wrote in a 1967 entry.

-**Segment 36:** (487 characters)
+**Segment 35:** (487 characters)

 "More than chance would explain.
 People report lost time.
 Sitting on a bench for what felt like minutes, looking up to find hours passed.
 Or the opposite—hours that feel like minutes.
 It's subtle.
 Easy to dismiss.
 But it's there.
 The park is sick with temporal distortion.
 And no one knows.
 No one can know.
 Because we were ordered to forget.
 Ordered to lie.
 And we did."
 The entries continued.
 Decade after decade.
 Documenting anomalies.
 Watching the consequences of one night's hubris.

-**Segment 37:** (489 characters)
+**Segment 36:** (489 characters)

 A 1984 entry caught my attention: "Read about a young woman who vanished from Bennett Park.
 Sarah Martinez, 28, artist.
 Last seen near the fountain.
 Police suspect abduction.
 I suspect something else.
 I went to the park.
 Stood near the fountain.
 Could feel it—the wrongness.
 Stronger than it used to be.
 The thin spot is growing.
 Not quickly, but steadily.
 In another fifty years, maybe a hundred, the pocket might reform.
 Might trap someone like it almost trapped me.
 Might trap everyone.

-**Segment 38:** (165 characters)
+**Segment 37:** (146 characters)

 But I'm old now.
 Tired.
 I've kept this secret for thirty-two years.
 I'll keep it until I die.
-And then, god forgive me, I'll let it die with me."
+And then, god forgive me, I'll let it die with me.".

+**Segment 38:** (65 characters)

 Except she didn't.

-**Segment 39:** (46 characters)

 She left the diary.
 The evidence.
 The warning.

-**Segment 40:** (487 characters)
+**Segment 39:** (487 characters)

 I read the final entry, dated two weeks before her death: "If you're reading this, you found the box.
 Good.
 Someone needs to know.
 Bennett Park is dangerous.
 The fountain sits on ground where time was shattered.
 Where a machine tried to stop the world and almost succeeded.
 That damage is permanent.
 Irreparable.
 The park looks normal but it's not.
 It's a scar on reality.
 People are drawn to it—have you noticed?
 All those stories, all those meetings, all those moments happening there.

-**Segment 41:** (184 characters)
+**Segment 40:** (134 characters)

 It's not coincidence.
 The park exists slightly outside normal time.
 Making it memorable.
 Significant.
-Making it where things happen."
+Making it where things happen.".

+**Segment 41:** (49 characters)

 "All the strange events in that park," she wrote.